Table of contents

 - understanding how microscopic phenomena, like water movement in vessels and air bubble formation, upscale to affect whole-plant health and vice-versa.

-Currently, I’m working with several collaborators on developing a porous-media type theory to describe the mentioned analytical approach.
+Currently, I’m working with several collaborators on developing a porous-media type theory and studying conduit grouping using ‘network’ or ‘graph’ theory.

 Photosynthetic response to drought